michiganuav/michiganuav.github.io/_posts/2022-01-25-CalculiX-Extras-Ubuntu.md

 issues/bugs with CalculiX (exclusive of CalculiX Extras) should be discussed on the [CalculiX discourse group](https://calculix.discourse.group).

-This was most recently tested using 20.04.3 LTS Focal Fossa.
+This was most recently tested using 20.04.3 LTS Focal Fossa and 18.04.6 LTS Bionic Beaver.
 You may check your install using the following:
 ```console
 lsb_release -a
 ```